-This cooperation mechanism are specific to most of the policies in the field of youth and are used by both ministries in charge with creativity and culture for young people, namely the Ministry of Culture and the Ministry of Youth and Sports.
+This cooperation mechanism are specific to most of the policies in the field of youth and are used by both ministries in charge with creativity and culture for young people, namely the Ministry of Culture and the Ministry of Family, Youth and Equal Opportunities.

-As both the mechanisms are used ad-hoc public information on their results are not always released.
+As both the mechanisms are used ad-hoc, public information on their results are not systematically published.